ICS496/aja-dropbox.github.io/index.md

 ## Installation
 Before using AJA Dropbox, a few other things need to be installed beforehand.

 1. Make sure Python is installed on your machine.
-To do this, open a new Command Prompt window and type 'python', then 'Enter' to check your Python version.
+To do this, open a new Command Prompt window and type `python`, then `Enter` to check your Python version.
    * If already installed, the Python version number should appear.
-Press 'Ctrl-Z' then 'Enter' to the right of the >>> to exit from putting any more input into Python.
+Press `Ctrl-Z` then `Enter` to the right of the >>> to exit from putting any more input into Python.
    * Otherwise, you will have to install Python yourself.
 Navigate to **Microsoft Store** from the **Start** menu, and search for Python in the apps.
 Install the latest version.
       * After installation, make sure Python is properly installed by repeating step 1.
 2. There are a few packages we need to install, as well.
 In terminal, run these three commands separately:
-   * 'pip install dotenv'
+   * `pip install dotenv`
-   * 'pip install dropbox'
+   * `pip install dropbox`
-   * 'pip install PySide6'
+   * `pip install PySide6`

 ## User Guide